Packing essentials you need to stay healthy when you travel

 My recommendations for covid-19 travel packing list

 1. Wipes and hand-sanitizers are rather obvious.
 It’s important to choose those with at least 60% alcohol content, but I tend to go for higher.
 I take wipes for my hands, but also take an extra pack along to wipe down my room and other surfaces.
-Most tips for packing light will recommend you buy these packs rather than bottles.
+I keep a smaller travel medical kit with these items in my handbag or backpack as well.

 2. So let’s talk about that first aid kit.
 It used to be just bandages, pain reliever, anti-itch cream, etc. Now?
 I’ve added a thermometer and oximeter to my kit.
 And heavier duty meds that you might take for a flu.

 3. I’ve carried activated charcoal for years, especially with all of my Mexico travel, but it’s even more important in today’s times.
-I was told my a holistic doctor years ago that charcoal can pull most toxins out of your body.
+I was told by my a holistic doctor years ago that charcoal can pull most toxins out of your body.
 It’s actually what’s given to patients in the ER who overdose.
 But it also works for food poisoning and other bugs you may incur.
+It’s an absolute must have in my travel medical kit.

 4. Even if you’re not a fan of immune boosters, they really can’t hurt in today’s environment and may just help.
 True confession: I often skip taking my vitamins when I travel.
 It’s just one more thing to do.
 But I decided as part of my COVID-19 travel packing list to travel with Vitamins A, C, and D and also zinc.
 It’s easy to pop a supplement in the morning in hopes that it will give your immune system a little added boost.